Nikelroid/Multi-Modal-Sentiment-Classification/Phase-1/README-PHASE1-PART3.md

 <body>

-<h1>Integrating Facial and Image Analysis for Sentiment Prediction in Visual Data</h1>
+<h1>Phase 1 - Phase 3 : Integrating Facial and Image Analysis for Sentiment Prediction in Visual Data</h1>

 <p>Our project focuses on combining two approaches for sentiment prediction from visual data: facial analysis and overall image analysis.
 We propose a multi-layer perceptron (MLP) model that effectively integrates the insights obtained from both modalities to achieve superior sentiment prediction accuracy.</p>